 Instead of being interrupted and having to get up, find your laptop charger, plug it in and wait for your laptop to re-load (because urrrghhh effort) – why not make sure your laptop is plugged in before you start writing?
 I know – smart, right?
 And totally worth doing.

 6. Listen to calming sounds.

-Perhaps you want to take this literally and find some sounds of the ocean shore going backwards and forwards to work to.
+Perhaps you want to take this literally and find some sounds of the ocean shore going backward and forwards to work to.
 Or maybe you’re like me and you like having music on in the background to help you focus.
-Either way, it’s a well-known fact that music and melodic sounds increase productivity.
+Either way, it’s a well-known fact that music and melodic sounds increase freelance writing productivity.

 This one’s pretty subjective but, in my opinion, I’m more productive when I write in short bursts and then take regular breaks.
 I’m talking about doing 20 minutes on and then five minutes off.

 Everyone’s different, but I can’t write for too long without needing to pause – even if it’s only for a few minutes.
 Also, my brain won’t let me write for any longer than two hours with more of a significant break.
 That’s just the way it is!Writing uses a lot of brain power when you're doing it for a job, so much more than people realise, and it's mentally exhausting at times.Click To Tweet

 Don’t get me wrong, I love what I do – but, just like being a joiner is physically demanding on the body, writing is mentally demanding on the brain.

 Always give yourself regular breaks and try not to stare at your laptop screen for too long without looking away – even if it is only for 30 seconds!
 There’s a good freelance writer. *Pats head* 🙂